dlab-berkeley/sas-intro/slides/slides.md

 require the use of an `input` statement, which

->Describes the arrangement of values in the input data record and assigns input values to the corresponding SAS variables
+>Describes the arrangement of values in the input data record and assigns input values to the corresponding SAS variables.

 We'll see these in more detail when we start writing our programs